 - In a large mixing bowl, combine cake mix with softened butter.
 Use a pastry blender to help combine the ingredients.

 - Gently press the mixture into prepared pan, building up slight edges along the sides.
-Then bake this portion for 10 minutes.
+Bake this portion for 10 minutes, then remove from oven.

 - While the cake layer/crust is baking, prep the apples.
 Wash and peel the skins.
 Then use a paring knife to halve and core the apples.
 Slice apples into even-sized slices, aiming for ¼ inch thickness or less.
 Then place the sliced apples on top of the warm crust.